We all have to eat crow sometimes. We've all made mistakes. The most important thing is how you react in those situations. So, "give me a fork!"

 - Use the existing Tacoma brake lines and banjo bolts, very carefully drilling out the end of the banjo bolt so it would fit the shorter threaded insert on the Tundra caliper.

 - Purchase Wheeler's Stainless Steel front brake lines, since they come with a banjo bolt that is short enough to work with some Tundra calipers.

-- Purchase an LCE Perfomance Tacoma-to-Tundra Stainless Steel Brake Line Kit that replaces the banjo connection with a hard brake line, just like the Tundra has from the factory. (until now, these were only sold by LCE Performance for a ton of money; see below)
+- Purchase a Tacoma-to-Tundra Hard Brake Line Upgrade Kit that replaces the banjo connection with a hard brake line, just like the Tundra has from the factory. (until now, these were only sold by LCE Performance for a ton of money; see below)